ramosleandre/grape/docs/product-requirements-document.md

 **so that** I can create, update, and replicate the production environment reliably and consistently.

 **Acceptance Criteria:**
-1. IaC scripts are created to provision all required GCP resources (e.g., Cloud Run services, Firebase Hosting, Neo4j Aura instance, IAM roles).
+1. IaC scripts are created to provision all required GCP resources (e.g., Cloud Run services, Firebase Hosting, GraphDB instance on Compute Engine or GKE, IAM roles).
 2. The infrastructure is configured with separate environments for development, staging, and production.
 3. The IaC scripts include configurations for networking (VPC, firewall rules) and security (service account permissions).
-4. Secrets and sensitive configuration (API keys, database credentials) are managed securely (e.g., using Google Secret Manager) and are not hardcoded.
+4. Secrets and sensitive configuration (API keys, database credentials, SPARQL endpoint URLs) are managed securely (e.g., using Google Secret Manager) and are not hardcoded.

 #### **Story 5.2: CI/CD Pipeline for Automated Deployments**